wds4/tribal-tapestry/essays/bookJustification/introduction/completeHypothesis.md

 **The brain of the social animal, including (but not limited to) humans, has two cognitive modes of operation: the *standard cognitive mode* and the *social cognitive mode***.

+## Test of the DCMH (including corollary, below)

+Read the DCMH, restate it in your own words, and then write it from memory on a separate sheet of paper.
+If you are neuro-normative, YOU WILL BE UNABLE TO DO SO.

+## Explanation

 The two cognitive modes differ in three fundamental ways: why they exist, when they operate, and what they do (or equivalently, how they work).

 ## Why